mapbox/osm-jalisco/README.md

 ![](http://farm8.staticflickr.com/7176/6972707882_cc72cf70bd.jpg)

-By default JOSM will activate the new layer, deactivating the jalisco data layer previously imported and preventing you from viewing its properties.
+By default JOSM will activate the new layer, deactivating the Jalisco data layer previously imported and preventing you from viewing its properties.
 To reactive this layer to refer to its tagging information select it in the layer list then select the ````Activate selected layer```` icon.

 ![](http://farm9.staticflickr.com/8141/6972707964_cac95da327.jpg)